-- Administrative Closure of cases may be made during the following circumstances: - Complaints concerned matters of law or agency policy and did not concern employees' actions; - Complainants could not be contacted or refused to participate in inquiries and no other witnesses or evidence could be located; - o Complainants do not want formal actions taken or pursued; or - Closure is in the best interest of the agency and the community.
+- Administrative Closure of cases may be made during the following circumstances: - Complaints concerned matters of law or agency policy and did not concern employees' actions; - Complainants could not be contacted or refused to participate in inquiries and no other witnesses or evidence could be located; - Complainants do not want formal actions taken or pursued; or - Closure is in the best interest of the agency and the community.

-Between 2011 and 2021, the total number of internal investigations conducted by the University of Maryland Police Department has ranged from (19) to (5).
-In 2021, (5) Internal Investigations were initiated into the conduct of UMPD employees, including sworn and non-sworn employees of the agency, and only (1) was initiated from outside of the agency.
+Between 2012 and 2022, the total number of internal investigations conducted by the University of Maryland Police Department has ranged from (19) to (5).
+In 2022, (9) Internal Investigations were initiated into the conduct of UMPD employees, including sworn and non-sworn employees of the agency, and none were initiated from outside of the agency.
 A synopsis of each case is provided below:

-INDIVIDUAL CASE SYNOPSIS OF INTERNAL INVESTIGATIONS (5):
+INDIVIDUAL CASE SYNOPSIS OF INTERNAL INVESTIGATIONS (9):

-1. 2021-IA-001 Background and Allegation: An internal investigation was conducted into a discourteous comment made by a UMPD Officer to a citizen.
+1. 2022-IA-001 Background and Allegation: An internal investigation was conducted into an internal email that falsely accused a fellow UMPD officer of dishonesty and preferential treatment that was sent to inappropriate agency personnel.